 - State who is on the library team, and their paid hours of work.

-- List any professional development or study undertaken by library staff this year, including external courses, SLANZA meetings, network groups, and conferences attended
+- List any professional development or study undertaken by library staff this year, including Services to Schools' courses, other external courses, SLANZA meetings, network groups, and conferences attended

 - Include reference to library building, or items of furniture and equipment that need upgrading or replacement.
 For all capital expenditure, check with your principal or executive officer as to what process your school uses for capital expenditure proposals.

-- Acknowledge staff/class/local community contribution to library displays or other tasks.
+- Acknowledge staff/class/local community contribution to library displays, artworks or other improvements they have contributed to the library environment.

-- State the amount allocated for the maintenance, management and development of the library, excluding staff wages
+- State the amount allocated for the maintenance, management and development of the library and its resources, excluding staff wages

 - If you have received donations, or funding from any grants or fundraising events, state how these have been used